Notes on the Geography of Oman: Muscat

 The houses form a perimeter encircling 218 houses, big and small, 30 new but most old.
 In the mid-1980s, sixty were uninhabited, but renovations have probably reduced that number.
 The houses can only be reached via two gates, formerly locked at night.
 Strangers were excluded even in the daytime.
 (For more on this, see Salma Damluji's very useful but scarce The Architecture of Oman, 1998.)

-Don't forget to buy your parking ticket.
+Don't forget to buy your parking permit.

 In the light of day, new government buildings go up next to the sultan's palace.